datadanacreate/GoodThought_NGO-Project-SQL/README.md

     WHERE di.num_total_donations >= 1
 )

---Select top-ranked assignment by impact score in each region SELECT
+-- Select top-ranked assignment by impact score in each region SELECT
     assignment_name,
     region,